freeradical13/freeradical13.github.io/index.md

 An [electrophoretic mobility shift assay][] determines if certain proteins can bind to certain DNA or RNA molecules.
 This uses gel electrophoresis with a control sample without proteins as the ladder, and in the other lanes, if proteins bind to the nucleic acids, then the substance will be large and move more slowly through the gel.

+## Cancer

+A [neoplasm][] (or tumor) is an excessive and abnormal growth of a tissue that forms a large mass, often proximately due to excessive cell division or abnormal cell death.
+If a tumor spreads to another part of the body ([metastasizes][]), then it's called a [cancer][] (or malignant tumor).
+If a tumor does not spread, it's called a [benign tumor][], although some benign tumors may not be benign in effect and may cause damage such as benign brain tumors.
+An example of a common benign tumor is a [mole][mole tumor].

+An [oncogene][] is a gene that has the potential to cause cancer.

 # Feedback

 [Ask a Question or Contribute][issues]